Brexit's new chapter: the 'impossible' trade deal

 - No extension -Throughout his campaign, Johnson said he would seal a trade deal by December 31, the deadline set by the EU-UK divorce agreement.

-London could request an extension of one or two more years if it decided to do so before summer, but Johnson insists it will not.
+London could request an extension of one or two more years, but it would have to do so by July 1.
+Johnson insists he will not.

-This marked the EU's first reality check -- only reluctantly accepted -- and Brussels officials no longer expect Johnson to ask for a delay.

-That leaves only eight months, from late February to October, to reach an agreement and allow time for ratification.
+That leaves only eight months, from late February to October, to reach an agreement and allow time for ratification, which could require the approval of roughly 30 national and regional parliaments, depending on the final scope of the deal.

 "It's an impossible task," warned one European diplomat.